Banter or Bullshit?

 “Natural” wine: Bullshit or a Bonanza?

 Most countries don’t have a definition of “natural” and the term “natural” isn’t allowed in many European Union countries.
-Critic Robert Parker labeled natural wines a “fraud” and even the natural wine uber-evangelist Alice Feiring, when grilled by Decanters Jancis Robinson M.W. about policing the new Vins Methods Natures guidelines conceded, “It’s not well thought out.”
+Critic Robert Parker labeled natural wines a “fraud” and even the natural wine uber-evangelist Alice Feiring, when grilled by Decanters Jancis Robinson M.W. about policing the new Vins Methode Natures guidelines conceded, “It’s not well thought out.”
 France’s respected governing body for all things fine wine-related, the Institut National des Appellations d’Origine (INAO), remains opaque on the groups’ effort, instead only “recognizing” it.

-So given the very low likelihood that a vintners “vineyard yeast” is the only yeast in a particular vat, are these “natural” vintners then somehow removing the “non-indigenous” yeasts from their vat - cell by cell?
+So given the low likelihood that a vintners “vineyard yeast” is the only yeast in a particular vat, are these “natural” vintners then somehow removing the “non-indigenous” yeasts from their vat - cell by cell?
 If so, I’d like to see that black magic.

 Next time you hear; “We feature/make natural wines made from local yeasts with low sulfites” perhaps ask the vintner, wine shop or somm for specific, measurable answers to what I have posited above.
 Enjoy the discourse.
 And caveat emptor mes amis.